Child Protection & Garda Vetting

 It is also important that our young members know what to expect from their branch or activity.
 One of the basic policies for all members is the Code of Conduct.
 This is required in every branch and for everyone involved in our activities; whatever your position there is a relevant Code of Conduct that applies to you.

 All IPC Branches are required to appoint a Children's Officer and a Designated Person.
 The roles are predominantly involved in creating and maintaining a child-centred environment for young people, with the Club Children's Officer being a face that young people recognise and someone they know who will listen to their views.
-In Muskerry Pony Club our Children's Officer is Denise Costello.
+Our Club Children's Officer is Denise Costello.

 The Irish Pony Club Safeguarding Policies and Procedures documentation contains references to all the policies and procedures the IPC have in place for Branches and members to ensure the safety of children and young people whilst taking part in equine activities.

 We are fully committed to safeguarding the well-being of all athletes.
 Every person should at all times, show respect and understanding for participants' rights, safety, welfare and conduct themselves in a way that reflects the principles of the organisation and the guidelines contained in our Code of Ethics and Good Practice.

 Our full Child Safeguarding Statement is available for download here.

 The document below outlines our Code of Conduct for Parents / Guardians, Members and Officials.

 Please find below our Anti-Bullying Policy and our Disciplinary, Complaints and Appeals Procedures

 At least one parent of each Muskerry Pony Club Member must be Garda vetted.
 The Irish Pony Club uses E-Vetting (since Jan 2018) meaning that paper-based Garda Vetting forms will no longer be accepted.
 This process is now driven by Horse Sport Ireland - the Governance Body for Equestrian Activity in Ireland.